IS303-Steffen/a10-soccer-teams-advanced-oop/README.md

 #### Assignment 10
-# Soccer Teams Inheritance
+# Soccer Teams Advanced OOP

+I recommend you watch <a href="https://www.youtube.com/watch?v=qFYZxwxpQFo" target="_blank"> this video </a> of me running through the program.
+Feel free to watch it on double speed.
+I think it will help you give you an idea of how the program will flow.
+You can also reference the .pdf included in the repository as well if you like process diagrams.

-This assignment uses some of the logic from the previous Soccer Teams assignment, but adds in these concepts:
+For this assignment, you'll use some of the logic from your previous Soccer Teams assignment, but add in these concepts:
-- OOP
+- Advanced OOP
     - association
     - inheritance
     - private variables